What are brown recluse spiders?

 Are brown recluse spiders dangerous?

-Brown recluse spiders have venom, but they rarely bite; they usually only bite if they are being threatened or injured.
-If you are bitten you may not notice right away; symptoms usually appear 2-8 hours after the bite.
+Brown recluse spiders have venom but, unless injured or threatened, they rarely bite.
+If you are bitten, you may not notice right away.
+Symptoms usually appear 2-8 hours after the bite.
 The most common symptom is redness around the bite and blistering.
-There may be some pain and itching at the bite site followed by the area ulcerating and necrosis of the tissue that may take months to heal.
-Some people (especially those with underdeveloped or compromised immune systems) may also develop a severe whole body reaction that needs immediate medical attention.
-As soon as you realize you have been bitten you should seek medical attention and, if possible, bring the spider in for identification.
+You may also experience some pain and itching at the bite site followed by the area ulcerating and necrosis of the tissue that may take months to heal.
+Some people (especially those with underdeveloped or compromised immune systems) may also develop a severe whole-body reaction that requires immediate medical attention.
+Once you realize you’ve been bitten, seek medical attention and, if possible, bring the spider for identification.

 Why do I have a brown recluse spider problem?

 When living inside homes, brown recluse spiders tend to favor darkened storage areas like closets, cupboards, attics and dry basements.
 If they are living outdoors on your property you will most likely find them in sheds, piles of debris and woodpiles.
 Brown recluses hibernate in the winter so they are most active and therefore come into the most contact with humans from March to October.